 Block everything and people that annoy you.
 Don’t read the news every day, most of them are bad news.

-F**KING OWN YOUR LIFE: Make plans, love, work, play, learn, read books, party, whatever and make it clear: NO GOOD HEART TO JERKS (you’ll meet a lot of them).
+OWN YOUR LIFE: Make plans, love, work, play, learn, read books, party, whatever and make it clear: NO TO JERKS (you’ll meet a lot of them).